Manchester–Preston line: Rolling Stock

 Prior to 2007, Class 175 trains worked the majority of these services before the 185s took over.
 Between May 2001 and December 2006, they worked all and services and the majority of the services.
 However, they never worked to Scotland due to this being a Virgin CrossCountry service until December 2007.

-TransPennine Express use mainly newer Class 397 Civitys on the line having replaced the older Class 350 units.
-Class 185 units still appear occasionally when the Class 397 Civity units are unavailable.
+TransPennine Express use Class 397 Civity units on the line which replaced Class 350/4 units.
+Class 185 units still appear occasionally when Class 397 units are unavailable; one train per day consisting of a Class 185 unit runs between Manchester Airport and Oxenholme for crew familiarisation.